Forget the Super Bowl, the Real Monday Morning Quarterbacks are Targeting AI

 We recently launched our latest AI innovation, “Ask Interos” that enables organizations to identify supplier threats in real time.
 It is our first step towards contextual AI.
 The launch comes at a crucial time when organizations are inundated with data yet struggle to separate complex supply chain noise from actionable insights.

-Get in touch to see how we are using AI to secure supply chains in real time.
+See how we are using AI to secure supply chains in real time.